DIY Auto Maintenance for the Frugal Car Owner

-This article will point you towards those maintenance tasks you might want to consider learning and doing yourself but you will need to do a little research to get exact instructions for these tasks.
+This article will point you towards those maintenance tasks you might want to consider learning and doing yourself, but you will need to do some research to get exact instructions for these tasks.

 Instructions are outside the scope of this article.
-But you can find detailed step-by-step instructions and videos for most vehicle makes and models on the internet.
+But you can find detailed step-by-step instructions and videos for most vehicle makes and models online.
 And auto parts store employees can be an extremely helpful resource since the auto parts business depends on auto DIYers.

 Refer to your vehicle’s owner manual to determine when and how often a particular maintenance task should be performed.

 Sign Up for Savings